Château de Chenonceau Ticket

 Easter (April 19, 20, and 21): 9 am to 7 pmMay 1, 2, 3, and 4: 9 am to 7 pmAscension (May 8, 9, 10, and 11): 9 am to 7 pmPentecost (June 6, 7, 8, and 9): 9 am to 7 pm

-Last access is allowed 30 minutes before closing.
-Note that opening hours may vary.
+The last access allowed is 30 minutes before closing.
+Note that opening hours may change.

 Prices